mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 # Mastermind on the GPU

+TODO: I need to gather some perf info to fill in a few blanks here.
+Doc is complete otherwise.

 This is an algorithm to play all games of Mastermind on a GPU.
 All possible games are played at once, in parallel, arranging per-game work and data effectively for the GPU.
 By doing so, we can also compute the next best guess for (often large) groups of games just once, and we can further gather work across games into units that make best